CoderDojoTC/generative-art/docs/activities/02-dalle2.md

   - color hint - such as "green desert"
   - ...
 ## Example Prompts
+There are many guides for Dall-E prompts.
+Here is a [good one](http://dallery.gallery/wp-content/uploads/2022/07/The-DALL%C2%B7E-2-prompt-book-v1.02.pdf).
 ## Inpainting
 Using the editor's eraser tool, you can ask Dall-E to "paint inside" the erased area using the prompt you provide.
 For example, say you upload a picture with your car in front of a mountain.
 You can erase a circular portion of the sky and prompt Dall-E to generate a moon or sun in that circle!
 ## Outpainting
 Dall-E 2 will generate a scene in a 1024x1024 frame.
 Sometimes you want to _extend_ a scene.
 You can do this using a feature called _Outpainting_.
 Its really simple - you add a _generation frame_ using the editor to an edge of the image and ask Dall-E to "regnerate" a new image variation based on the original.
 Once you accept one of the few ( generally 4 ) variations, you can repeat this step to keep painting "outwards".